Weathervane effect

 Weathervaning or weathercocking is a phenomenon experienced by aircraft on the ground and rotorcraft on the ground and when hovering.

 Aircraft on the ground have a natural pivoting point on a plane through the main landing gear contact points [disregarding the effects of toe in/toe out of the main gear].
-As most of the side area of an aircraft will typically be behind this pivoting point, any crosswind will create a yawing moment tending to turn the nose of the aircraft into the wind.
+As most of the side area of an aircraft is typically behind this pivoting point, any crosswind will create a yawing moment tending to turn the nose of the aircraft into the wind.

-It is not to be confused with directional stability, as experienced by aircraft in flight.
+It should not be confused with directional stability, as experienced by aircraft in flight.

 The term also refers to a similar phenomenon in fin-guided small rockets which, when launched vertically, will tend to turn into a flight path that takes them upwind.